 “One of the closest calls will be in 2029, (with) asteroid Apophis,” Virkki said, adding it “will come about as close as some of the Earth-orbiting satellites.”

 Apophis is expected to pass Earth in April 2029, but it is not expected to hit us, according Virkki.

 “It’s not going to impact that (at the) time when it comes so close.
 So its orbit is very, very well constrained,” she said.

 Campins said when someone reads about an asteroid headed for Earth, it’s a good idea to do some fact checking.

 “We know that the internet is full of misinformation, right?”
 Campins said.
 “Go to a NASA website and find out what NASA is saying about it.
 NASA, the European Space Agency, there are a number of things, serious institutions that are not going to be prone to the hyperbole or exaggeration or downright lies.”

-The chances of another mass-extinction event happening while we’re alive are so low, says Campins, you can ignore most of the clickbait.
+The chances of another mass-extinction event happening while we’re alive are so low, said Campins, you can ignore most of the clickbait.

-However, as a civilization, says Campins, we must study asteroids because we know one day it could happen.
+However, as a civilization, said Campins, we must study asteroids because we know one day it could happen.

 “We know that devastating impacts have happened and will happen again, unless we stop the the next big one,” Campins said.

 Space Curious is a podcast from WKMG and Graham Media Group that answers your intergalactic questions.
 Hosted by space reporter Emilee Speck, each episode is designed to inspire everyone, from the space curious to the space fanatics.
 Questions for the podcast can be submitted here.